reinstein-quizbowl/reinstein-order-backend/README.md

 The production instance is running at `order-api.reinsteinquizbowl.com`.

 # Running
 Several environment variables are required to run this app.
 They are documented in `src/main/kotlin/com/reinsteinquizbowl/order/util/Config.kt`.
-They define the port the server runs on, database credentials, credentials for other external services (currently just Sendgrid), and more.
+They define the port the server runs on, database credentials, credentials for other external services (currently just email), and more.

 In development, the app can be run using `./gradlew bootRun`.